-The Tullow Oil Investor Relations and Media App provides you with online and offline access via your iPad to all the latest company regulatory news, presentations and announcements as well as rich multimedia content in the form of images, videos and webca , iphone
+The Tullow Oil Investor Relations and Media App provides you with online and offline access via your iPad to all the latest company regulatory news, presentations and announcements as well as rich multimedia content in the form of images, videos and webca , apps

 0 : 0